-So, it is necessary to fight for a competing globalist point of view that creates a new political climate.
-At the individual and non-government level this would mean doing more to materially and morally support those bearing the brunt of tyranny.
-At the government level, an enlightened public opinion would demand that the Western democracies pursue foreign policies that place greater strategic focus on political and economic progress in the Global South.
+An enlightened public opinion would compel the Western powers to pursue foreign policies that place greater strategic focus on political and economic progress in the Global South.
 This would mean less stress on other conflicting "geopolitical" concerns.
-There would also be less reliance on unsavory "local allies".
+There would be less reliance on unsavory "local allies" and more direct involvement.
 The battle against the jihadists would not neglect work on nation building and improved governance.
-There would be greater acceptance of the "instability" that accompanies the overthrow of tyrannies and a greater willingness to stay the course.
+There would be greater acceptance of the "instability" that accompanies the otherthrow of tyrannies and a greater willingness to stay the course.